 What to Look for in a Topaz Ring

+- What are the different shades of Topaz?
 As previously mentioned, topaz offers a large color range, including glistening tones of green, yellow, blue, orange, red, purple, and pink as well as colorless topaz (known as ‘white topaz’).
 Among the more popular topaz color options is London Blue and Imperial Topaz.
 The two represent opposing sides of topaz.
 The former (London Blue) is treated topaz, which involves “a long process to create the beautiful blue color,” Kalan explains.
 Imperial, on the other hand, is the rarest form of topaz.
 It originated in 19th-century Russia and boasts a fiery golden yellow and pinkish-orange hue.
 All of these color variations impact the price of topaz and offer varying aesthetics.

 How to Care for Your Topaz Ring